orkes-io/docs/docs/reference-docs/operators/switch.md

 ```
 * A switch task takes an expression as input along with multiple branches containing a sequence of tasks to be executed and a *default* branch to be executed if no matching branches are found.
 * The output of the **expression** is matched with the name of the branch.
-* The expression can be a **javascript** expression or a value parameter which represents the input to the task directly.
+* The expression can be a **javascript** expression or a value parameter that represents the input to the task directly.

 ### Input Parameters